Kenuzara/offPage/README.md

 ## To Do
 - [ ] Refactor collapse code
 - [ ] Add ability to collapse horizontally opened offPage panels
+- [ ] Remove dependency on jQuery, if possible

 ## Copyright